convox/convox/docs/management/rbac.md

 ## Pre-Created Roles

 To make role assignment easier, Convox provides a set of **pre-created roles**.
-These roles come with pre-configured permissions, mirroring the existing legacy Console Roles, that are managed by Convox, ensuring they cover common use cases and best practices for platform access.
+These roles come with pre-configured permissions, mirroring the existing legacy Console Roles, and are managed by Convox to cover common use cases and best practices for platform access.
+The new managed roles also extend to CLI use, ensuring consistent permissions across both the Console and CLI.
 These roles are cumulative, with each level adding more permissions than the last.

 ### Administrator